redteamsocietegenerale/DLLirant/README.md

 ## How to install

-* Install LLVM for Windows: https://llvm.org/builds/
+* Install LLVM for Windows x64 (LLVM-version-win64.exe): https://github.com/llvm/llvm-project/releases
 * Do not forget to check the "Add LLVM to the system PATH for current user" during the installation.

 ## How to use